 As for actual editing videos in detail, this software does NOT do that… though that would definitely make it a MUST HAVE software for more users given that many of us are now creating videos for our YouTube channels.

-However, I feel it a bit sneaky how the vendor states that their software is only $19 US funds, but then once you have download and installed it you discover that you cannot use all of the features until you pay yet another $19 US funds.
+My first reason for giving this software a less than desirable rating is that I feel it a bit sneaky how the vendor states that their software is only $19 US funds, but then once you have download and installed it you discover that you cannot use all of the features until you pay yet another $19 US funds.

 Though I feel this a slightly underhanded way of marketing, I’m sure others would deem it clever marketing… and, I guess they would be right because when I ask myself if I would have given this software a second glance if it had of been priced properly at $38 US funds, would I have purchased it?